-If you have any suggestions for improvement in the production process as a whole, send these to the Director of Production.
+If you have any suggestions for improvement in the production process as a whole, send these to the Director of Production

 5. Production Cycle Processes: Writers

 5.1.1 General Video Script Workflow Process

 The following steps describe generally who is involved in the script writing process and the path of the script as it goes from hand-to-hand until it finally lands in the RAID, ready to be made into a shiny new SINET video segment.